bottenderjs/bottenderjs.github.io/content/docs/Guides-Intents.md

 ## Events

 Every time when there is an incoming request, the [handler](./APIReference-Handler) will be called and parse out events from the request.
 Afterwards, the Event instance is attached to [context](./APIReference-Context) so that you can access it via `context.event`.
-Bottender help you recognize what kind of the message or the payload sent from users.
+Bottender help you recognize what kind of messages or payloads are sent from users.
 In this way, you are able to handle intents more easily.

 Check [Event Reference](./APIReference-Event) to get more information about event.